intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 which, indicates that the dependency **pyarrow** and **pandas** has been successfully loaded into the running environment.

-### Inject python dependencies using egg
+### Install python dependencies using egg

 Although the use of eggs is deprecated, the **spark-submit** command allow users to pass dependencies to the executors through python eggs and the `--py-files` option.

-In this section, we will show how to use python eggs to inject a `demo` package into spark executors.
+In this section, we will show how to use python eggs to install a `demo` package into spark executors.

 #### Prepare your Python eggs
 You can prepare the eggs you need by either  searching [PyPI](https://pypi.org/) or packaging the source code with the [Setuptools](https://setuptools.pypa.io/en/latest/setuptools.html#develop-deploy-the-project-source-in-development-mode).